Lenni0451/JAVA-QueryMinecraftServer/README.md

 - **NO** requirement for plugin, RCON or to enable Query on the server, it works straight out of the box on every Minecraft server in TCP mode.
 - Retrieves online player names
 - [SRV record lookup](https://www.namecheap.com/support/knowledgebase/article.aspx/9765/2208/how-can-i-link-my-domain-name-to-a-minecraft-server): No need to know the exact port of the Minecraft server if a SRV record is configured
+- Support every Minecraft Version to date which has pinging

 ## Installing